SF State Scientific Boating Program

 Small boats are managed at the Estuary & Ocean Science Center, based at the Romberg Tiburon Campus in Tiburon, California.
 There are five boats in the fleet, ranging from 11-22 feet in length.
 Information on the capabilities and capacities of each boat can be found on the fleet page.

 SF State currently has over 25 students, faculty and staff who are authorized to operate the small boat fleet to facilitate their academic and research pursuits.

 To operate SF State scientific watercraft, you must be a current University student, staff or faculty.
 Boat operators must complete the boating forms, attend a Motorboat Operators Training Course, have current cardiopulmonary resuscitation and first aid certification and schedule a boat checkout with the SF State Marine Superintendent.
 For more information on becoming a scientific boat operator, please see our Training page and contact the SF State Marine Superintendent.

-The SF State Scientific Boating Program is administered by the SF State Ship Operations Committee (SOC) which oversees the vessel schedule for the R/V Questuary, administrates small boat use and sets priorities for Marine Operations.
-The SOC meets 2-3 times per year and students and faculty are encouraged to participate.
-Please contact the SF State Marine Superintendent for upcoming SOC meetings.
+The SF State Scientific Boating Safety Committee in collaboration with marine operations staff oversees the vessel schedule for the R/V Questuary, administers small boat use, develops policies, and helps set priorities for Marine Operations.
+The Scientific Boating Safety Committee meets quarterly and as needed; students, staff, and faculty are encouraged to participate.
+Please contact marine operations staff for upcoming meetings.

 |Luis Hernández||Research Diving and Boating Technician, Acting Scientific Diving and Boating Safety Officer|